Worlds First Digital Currency Consortium Announced - UrduPoint

 The World Economic Forum (WEF) on Friday announced the first digital currency consortium to tackle the growing debates surrounding the issue

-DAVOS, Switzerland , (UrduPoint / Pakistan Point News - 24th Jan, 2020 ):The World Economic Forum (WEF) on Friday announced the first digital currency consortium to tackle the growing debates surrounding the issue.
+DAVOS, (UrduPoint / Pakistan Point News - 24th Jan, 2020 ):The World Economic Forum (WEF) on Friday announced the first digital currency consortium to tackle the growing debates surrounding the issue.

 The Global Consortium for Digital Currency Governance is an initiative to bring together leading companies, financial institutions, government representatives, technical experts, academics, international organizations, NGOs and members of the WEF's communities.